This section of Ch. 7 will cover the following topics:

 Once you have put together your body paragraphs and attached your introduction at the beginning, it is time to write a conclusion.
 It is vital to put as much effort into the conclusion as you did for the rest of the essay.
 A conclusion that is unorganized or repetitive can undercut even the best essay.

-A conclusion’s job is to wrap the essay up in an attractive package so the reader is left with a good final impression.
+A conclusion’s job is to wrap the essay up so the reader is left with a good final impression.
 A strong concluding paragraph brings the paper to a graceful end.
 We discussed several approaches in Ch.
 6.3: philosophize, synthesize, predict.

 Do not do any of the following: